 SFU’s Faculty of Arts and Social Sciences Co-op Education Department is renowned for their expertise in recruiting high-level co-op opportunities and is ranked among the best co-op programs in Canada.
 The SFU program is accredited by Canadian Association For Co-operative Education (CAFCE) and is focused on maintaining high levels of student focused services.
 In addition to a unique and engaging student preparation program, SFU’s commitment to service ensures both student and employer needs are recognized and addressed every step of the way.

 Furthermore, Co-op coordinators work directly with Public Policy students in small groups to develop and improve resumé writing, cover letter and interview skills.
 One-on-one practice interviews and extensive resume feedback sessions ensure that you are well prepared for your co-op job search.
-You will have full access to SFU Co-op’s extensive online job posting system exclusively for registered Co-op participants, as well as, resources and support if you intend to pursue an independent, self-directed search for a position that meets Co-op workterm criteria.
+You will have full access to SFU Co-op’s online job posting system exclusively for registered Co-op participants, as well as, resources and support if you intend to pursue an independent, self-directed search for a position that meets Co-op workterm criteria.